How Can Working With An ADHD Specialist Reduce ADHD Symptoms

 Lifestyle and environmental modifications

-A therapist or ADHD specialist may also make lifestyle or environmental change recommendations for people living with ADHD.
+A therapist or ADHD specialist may also recommend lifestyle or environmental changes for people living with ADHD.
 For example, they might recommend working with a dietician to ensure clients are making time to eat nutritious meals during the day.
-It could also mean recommending daily exercise, which has been shown to reduce ADHD symptoms.
-An ADHD specialist may also provide recommendations for improving sleep hygiene, as getting a whole night’s sleep may also reduce ADHD symptoms.
+They might also recommend daily exercise, which has been shown to reduce ADHD symptoms.
+A specialist may also provide recommendations for improving sleep hygiene, as getting a whole night’s sleep may also reduce ADHD symptoms.

-A therapist may also recommend environmental modifications in addition to lifestyle modifications.
+A therapist might recommend environmental modifications in addition to lifestyle modifications.
 Working in a clutter-free environment can help clients reduce and manage ADHD symptoms and improve focus.
 Because people with ADHD can struggle with organization, a therapist might offer accommodation tips, such as putting clean clothes in bins instead of folding them.
-By accommodating one’s unique brain, it may be easier to remain organized in a way that isn’t overwhelming.
+By accommodating one’s unique brain, remaining organized in a way that isn’t overwhelming may be easier.

 Medication